MidoriSusanna/DoggoPal/README.md

 <h1>Design</h1>
 <p>The project relies on a pre-built terminal, limiting the design aspect.<br> Nonetheless, I aimed to enhance user engagement with a welcoming background featuring cute puppies.
 The central placement of the terminal adds visual balance to the page.
-To create a more welcoming atmosphere and remember the Japanese origins of this game genre (like the Tamagotchi and Nintendogs), Japanese emojis were incorporated into the text displayed in the terminal.<br></p>
+To create a more welcoming atmosphere and remember the Japanese origins of this game genre (like the Tamagotchi and Nintendogs), Japanese emojis were incorporated into the text displayed in the terminal.
+ASCII art has also being added to create a welcoming atmosphere and remind us of retro games.<br></p>

 <h1>Flowchart</h1>